 What AMPARO Advocacy offers its members?

-- A way of meeting and working with people from many different cultural backgrounds; people that share a concern for, and interest in, the lives of all people from non-English speaking backgrounds with disability.
+- A way of meeting and working with people from many different cultural backgrounds; people that share a concern for, and interest in, the lives of all people from a culturally and linguistically diverse background with disability.

-- Opportunities to learn about social advocacy principles and the difference advocacy can make in the lives of people from non-English speaking background with disability.
+- Opportunities to learn about social advocacy principles and the difference advocacy can make in the lives of people from a culturally and linguistically diverse background with disability.

-- Opportunities to generate strategies that will most effectively make a sustainable difference for all people from non-English speaking backgrounds with disability.
+- Opportunities to generate strategies that will most effectively make a sustainable difference for all people from a culturally and linguistically diverse background with disability.

 - Experiencing a sense of purpose in support of common values.